 Lion’s Club Road does not belong to the Hamilton Conservation Authority.
 It is a public road, built and maintained with the taxpayers’ money.
 The parking prohibition was not dictated by any traffic related necessity.
 Since the parking fees at the DVCA have increased at least threefold within the last several years, this was a significant money grab by the HCA.
 The City should have stayed out of this, instead of turning a public road into a tool increasing profits of the HCA at the expense of the taxpayers.

 One can say, “If you want to enter and use the conservation area, you should pay for it.”
 It would make sense, if the entrance fees applied equally to all visitors.
 This, however, is not the case.
 According to the HCA policies, people walking into the area don’t have to pay entrance fees.
 Only people coming with cars have to pay.
-With the introduction of no-parking zones around the entrances to the DVCA, the city has effectively discriminated against those of us who live further away.
+With the introduction of no-parking zones around the entrances to the conservation area, the city has effectively excluded those of us who live further away from entering the DVCA trails on foot.
 While nearby residents can simply walk to the conservation area and enter it for free, other Hamiltonians have to pay for essentially the same recreational opportunity.
 This is a wrong solution.
-I suspect that it is also illegal, as it favours some people and discriminates against others on the basis of their location. [“Favour: – support that is given to one person or group and not to others, in a way that does not seem fair.”]
+I suspect that it is also illegal, as it favours some people and discriminates against others. [“Favour: – support that is given to one person or group and not to others, in a way that does not seem fair.”]
+The result?
+Segregation of the citizens and discrimination based on the location of their residences.

 And what about those taxpayers who just want to park there without entering the conservation area?
 Why should this opportunity be eliminated?
 Isn’t this a public road?